What Should Men Wear To A Spring Wedding?

 - Well-polished black shoes (not patent leather)

-Formal Evening Weddings: Tuxedo
+Formal Evening Spring Weddings: Tuxedo

 For a formal evening wedding, your option is black tie.
 Here’s a brief overview of what goes into a tuxedo:

-For a less formal daytime ceremony, a light-colored suit or odd jacket and trousers are called for.
+For a less formal daytime ceremony, a light-colored suit or odd jacket and trousers are ideal.
 Stick to wool, as it’s breathable for warmer days but will insulate you as the temperatures decline towards the end of the reception.
 As for fabric weight, a nine-ounce wool is a perfect all-season weight that will serve you well on a spring day.

 As for suit colors, you may want to try: